Tips for Navigating the Holidays

 If you have symptoms and feel sick, avoid holiday gatherings.

 Before you start attending events this holiday season, consider what risks you are willing to take and what risks you are not comfortable with.
-If you are planning to visit family that are unvaccinated or immunocompromised, you may want to take additional precautions to ensure that you do not inadvertently spread covid to your loved ones.
+If you are planning to visit family members who are unvaccinated or immunocompromised, you may want to take additional precautions to ensure that you do not inadvertently spread COVID to your loved ones.

 Set Clear Boundaries

 Now that you have determined what you are comfortable with, you should stick to your plan.
 Let your family know ahead of time what your boundaries are.